 A blog theme is the overall appearance of a blog – where your posts show up, how your side bar looks, where your logo sits, the fonts, the way your page menu works and all the finer little details.
 Also called a ‘template’ or ‘design’, a theme is what enables you to have a drop-down menu, an image slideshow and an interesting footer.
 It’s a whole lot of blog coding, already done for you.

-Why is a theme important?
+Why is a blog theme important?

 Think of a theme like the packaging of a makeup palette.
-You could have the best eye shadow formula in the world, but unless you place it in good packaging, it's not going to look appealing and therefore, it won't sell.
-If you're really good at photography or writing, but you haven't bought a nice theme to package it in, you're selling yourself short.
+You could have the best eye shadow formula in the world, but unless you place it in good packaging, it’s not going to look appealing and therefore, it won’t sell.

 Here’s another way to look at it – you may not be that great at blog photography (just yet), however, if you put what you can do in shiny, great-looking packaging (a new theme)… your work will look better in an instant!
 It’s a great way to grow your following, faster.

 It’s important to make sure your blog shows up correctly on a mobile device, as Google will penalize you in search rankings if it’s not.
 This is called a ‘responsive’ theme, which means when your blog is viewed on a mobile or tablet device, it’s still easy to navigate and looks great too.
 Most themes these days are responsive, however if you can see your entire layout when you look at your blog on your phone, as it appears on your computer screen, then it isn’t.

 If you’re not feeling confident with your blog, a new theme can almost trick yourself and your readers into believing your blog is better and more professional.
 It can motivate you to create more content, it makes a great first impression for new readers and it also makes the experience of moving around your blog so much better.